Summary of Evidence Support

-- It is associated with frailty states: Frailty is defined as decreased ability to recover from additional injury16.
-The index is associated with increased risk for a number of frailty related outcomes including mortality, hospitalization, and geriatric syndromes (falls, fragility fractures, and cognitive decline) with measures of functional performance17 and sarcopenia18, and with multiple measures of neuro-cognitive performance19.
-The VACS Index predicts morbidity including hospitalization, medical intensive care unit admission20, and fragility fractures21, 22.
-It is also associated with autonomic neuropathy23.
-It is an effective measure of physiologic frailty 24, 25.
-Few individuals demonstrated frailty based on the adapted frailty related phenotype26.
-When compared with an adapted version of the frailty related phenotype, the VACS Index more accurately predicted both all-cause mortality and hospitalization among HIV infected and uninfected individuals26.
-Of note, the approach to frailty employed by the VACS Index is more attuned to the Rockwood conceptualization27 of frailty as accumulation of deficits than that of Fried28 which describes a clinical syndrome.
+- It is a superior measure of physiologic frailty: Frailty is defined as decreased ability to recover from additional injury18.
+The index is associated with increased risk for a number of frailty related outcomes including mortality, hospitalization, and geriatric syndromes (falls, fragility fractures, and cognitive decline) with measures of functional performance19 and sarcopenia18, and with multiple measures of neuro-cognitive performance21, 22.
+The VACS Index predicts morbidity including hospitalization, medical intensive care unit admission23, and fragility fractures24, 25.
+It is also associated with autonomic neuropathy26.
+The VACS Index is an effective measure of physiologic frailty 27-29.
+Few individuals demonstrated frailty based on the adapted frailty related phenotype30.
+When compared with an adapted version of the frailty related phenotype, the VACS Index more accurately predicted both all-cause mortality and hospitalization among HIV infected and uninfected individuals30.
+Of note, the approach to frailty employed by the VACS Index is more attuned to the Rockwood conceptualization31 of frailty as accumulation of deficits than that of Fried32 which describes a clinical syndrome.
 A major advantage of using the VACS Index as an indicator of physiologic frailty is that it does not rely on administrative codes or clinical diagnoses which may be assigned in a biased manner.
 The laboratory values used in the index are highly standardized based on Clinical Laboratory Improvement Amendments (CLIA) requirements.

-- It responds to important changes in health and health behaviors: VACS Index scores change in response to antiretroviral initiation34 and interruption6, and discriminate among levels of ART adherence34.
-Changes in VACS Index scores correspond to changes in neurocognitive function35.
+- It responds to important changes in health and health behaviors: VACS Index scores change in response to antiretroviral initiation38 and interruption7, and discriminate among levels of ART adherence38.
+Changes in VACS Index scores correspond to changes in neurocognitive function39.
 When levels of alcohol consumption change among HIV infected subjects, the index score also changes.
 Similarly, when HIV infected subjects in treatment for substance abuse have positive urine toxicology screens, their scores are higher than when the same subjects have negative toxicology screens.
 (Papers reporting responsiveness of the VACS Index to changes in alcohol and substance use are in preparation).